DFE-Digital/architecture/principles/enterprise-architecture-principles.md

 The department’s information assets must be protected to ensure that they are not inadvertently exposed to an unintended audience.

 __How?__
--   Early engagement with the Chief Information Security Officer (CISO) division will ensure that risk assessments are completed and appropriate security controls are designed into solutions before development has begun
+- Early engagement with the Information Security team will ensure that risk assessments are completed and appropriate security controls are designed into solutions before development has begun
--  Security controls must be proportionate to ensure that it is still possible for authorised users to access and share data seamlessly
+- Security controls must be proportionate, to ensure it is still possible for authorised users to access and share data seamlessly

 __Relates to__